lraycheva/core/tutorials/guides/02_react/react.md

 *Note that the `PORT` value must be different for each app in the project.
 The three initial apps already occupy ports 3000, 3001 and 3002.*

-5. Go to the root directory of one of the existing tutorial apps, copy the `config-overrides.js` file and paste it in the root directory of your app.

-6. Start your app by running the following command from its root directory:
+5. Start your app by running the following command from its root directory:

 ```cmd
 npm start
 ```

-7. Create or edit the code for the new app by following the specific instructions in the respective chapters.
+6. Create or edit the code for the new app by following the specific instructions in the respective chapters.

 ## 2. Project Setup